 Spring 2016 Awardees

-- The Baltimore Metropolitan Area Study on Race, Inequality and the City: A Graduate Student Survey Research and Training Program (Implementation and Research Grant) — A team led by Cedric Herring, Chair, Language, Literacy, and Culture, will build a multi-disciplinary Graduate Student Survey Research and Training Program at UMBC.
-This program will emphasize questions surrounding race and inequality in the multi-ethnic context of Baltimore, yet is designed with flexibility in mind: Specific research questions will develop over time, and the design of the studies will be responsive to emerging issues.
-The emphasis will be on gathering data (on a bi-annual basis) that can span the interests of academic researchers with basic research questions as well as applied research of particular relevance to public policy.
+- The Baltimore Metropolitan Area Study on Race, Inequality and the City: A Graduate Student Survey Research and Training Program (Implementation and Research Grant) — A team led by Cedric Herring, Chair, Language, Literacy, and Culture, built a multi-disciplinary Graduate Student Survey Research and Training Program at UMBC.
+This program emphasizes questions surrounding race and inequality in the multi-ethnic context of Baltimore, yet is designed with flexibility in mind: Specific research questions have developed over time, and the design of the studies have been responsive to emerging issues.
+The emphasis was be on gathering data (on a bi-annual basis) that can span the interests of academic researchers with basic research questions as well as applied research of particular relevance to public policy.

-- Student-Led Survey Projects to Enhance Analytical Skills in the Social Sciences (Seed Grant) — Ian Anson, Assistant Professor of Political Science, will implement a collaborative, student-directed approach to political science research that entails the writing, implementation, and analysis of a national online survey in POLI 330, a junior-level course on public opinion.
-Students will collectively propose research hypotheses, create survey questions, engage in pre-tests of the survey instrument in a laboratory-style, self-directed format, and launch the survey online.
-Students will then analyze their chosen hypothesis and interpret the results of the survey.
-The principal investigator will use a mixed-methods approach to measure learning outcomes, student engagement, and student satisfaction.
+- Student-Led Survey Projects to Enhance Analytical Skills in the Social Sciences (Seed Grant) — Ian Anson, Assistant Professor of Political Science, implemented a collaborative, student-directed approach to political science research that entails the writing, implementation, and analysis of a national online survey in POLI 330, a junior-level course on public opinion.
+Students collectively proposed research hypotheses, created survey questions, engaged in pre-tests of the survey instrument in a laboratory-style, self-directed format, and launched the survey online.
+Students then analyzed their chosen hypothesis and interpreted the results of the survey.
+The principal investigator used a mixed-methods approach to measure learning outcomes, student engagement, and student satisfaction.

-- Improving Student Support to Reduce Academic Integrity Violations for Computer Science I and II (Seed Grant) — Katherine Gibson and Jeremy Dixon, Lecturers in Computer Science, will collaborate to improve teaching around academic integrity issues by developing audio-visual case studies for improving student comprehension of the academic integrity policy.
-They also plan to develop guided problem sets and offer tutoring sessions to improve students’ understanding of the course material.
-They will evaluate the effectiveness of these improved methods by studying the occurrence of academic integrity violations before and after their implementation.
+- Improving Student Support to Reduce Academic Integrity Violations for Computer Science I and II (Seed Grant) — Katherine Gibson and Jeremy Dixon, Lecturers in Computer Science, collaborated to improve teaching around academic integrity issues by developing audio-visual case studies for improving student comprehension of the academic integrity policy.
+They developed guided problem sets and offered tutoring sessions to improve students’ understanding of the course material.
+They evaluated the effectiveness of these improved methods by studying the occurrence of academic integrity violations before and after their implementation.

 Fall 2015 Awardees